NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 Next, we can use this distribution as a starting point for the dynamics simulations.
 This will result in each trajectory starting from a random configuration in the distribution.
-For NRPMD, the electronic variables are sampled from a gaussian, independent of the initial electronic state.
+For NRPMD, the electronic variables are sampled from a Gaussian, independent of the initial electronic state.
 The electronic state is introduced in the correlation function expression when correlating the initial and final populations.